MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/developer/omnichannel-developer.md

 <h3> Start proactive chat </h3>

 Anticipating areas where customers need help and then engaging them through chat when they have been browsing your website for some time helps improve customer experience.
-Omnichannel for Customer Service allows you to offer proactive chat request to your customers when you feel they can use some help.
+Omnichannel for Customer Service allows you to offer proactive chat request to your customers when you think they can use some help.

 [Start chat proactively](how-to/start-proactive-chat.md)